Mount Macedon Historical Society was formed in the 1970’s by a group of

 area to enjoy the glorious private gardens and floral displays that are

-regularly open to the public, while monthly local markets at Gisborne and
+regularly open to the public, while the monthly local market held on the

-Woodend are always well attended by both locals and visitors alike.
+extremely well attended by both locals and by visitors from far and

 Today the local communities strive to preserve the “pure mountain air”